disi-unibo-nlp/nlg-metricverse/metric_card_guidelines.md

 - **output1**: description of output1.

 ### Results from popular papers
-*If present, list the results from popular papers, by citing the paper and writing the results*
+*If present, list some known input-output examples from popular papers (remember to cite)*

 ## Bounds
-*Describe the bounds of the metric.
+*Describe the boundary of the metric.
 What is the minimum and maximum value it can take?*

 ## Examples
 *Provide examples of how to use the metric, and what the output looks like.
 You can use the code snippets below as a template.*